AstroNomen/AstroNomen.github.io/content/about/index.md

 date: 2022-12-14T18:00:00+01:00
 ---

 Hello!
-Here is Zhifan (Charles) Dai.
+Here is **Zhifan (Charles) Dai**.
 For convenience, you can just call me Zhifan, or my English name Charles directly.

-And now I am a master student of photonics engineering at University Ghent.
+Now I am a master student of photonics engineering at University Ghent.

-Welcome to my personal blog website in English, where I archive my personal academic research collections and works.
+Welcome to my research blog, where I archive my personal academic research collections and works.